Vortron-rd/MusicEvents/README.md

 <details>
   <summary>Music Fade Options</summary>
-**Fade Options** are an important but dangerous config to change on a whim.
+Fade Options are an important but dangerous config to change on a whim.
 I cannot stress this enough, **If you do not know what you are doing, do not change these options.** Changing these option to bad values can and will break the mod.
 The [Fade-in] and [Fade-out] options control how fast or slow music fades in or out when changing, while you can set these to different values to customize the mod to your liking, please do not set them to excessively low or high values.
 The [Polling Rate] option is the heart of the mod.
 Every action the mod takes is controlled by the polling rate, which acts as a sort of timer.
 Increasing the polling rate value slow down how fast the mod reacts to changes and the other way around for decreasing the polling rate.
 In general it is recommended to only try higher values for a slower and less intrusive experience if you find that the music still changes too fast even after first setting up the rest of the mod completely.
 </details>

 <details>
   <summary>MusicLink Options</summary>
-**MusicLink**.
+MusicLink.
 The [Combat Music Track Link] option is used if you have two of the same soundstracks of which one is a combat track.
 To use this, look for the normal track in the list, and in the input field give the combat variant of that track.
 This will cause the combat variant of the track to start silently in the background if the normal track starts playing.
 If the music switches to combat music, it will fade to the combat track synchronized with the normal track.
 If there is no musiclink specified, it will play a random song from the [Combat Music List] in the combat options.
 </details>

 ## Disclaimer